 The World's only Festival of Biography and Memoir

-Named after the Ayrshire writer James Boswell, the inventor of modern biography, the Festival is staged by The Boswell Trust, a Scottish registered charity whose Trustees include the senior direct descendant Margaret Boswell Eliott.
+The Boswell Book Festival is staged by The Boswell Trust, a Scottish registered charity whose Trustees include the most senior direct descendant of James Boswell, Margaret Boswell Eliott.

 Installed in 2020 in Auchinleck Churchyard, The Boswell Quill celebrates the power of the written word.

 Director: Caroline Knox

 Volunteers: Ghislaine Kennerley